-Dr. Petersen currently holds the position of Associate Professor of Music at Carroll College in Helena, Montana, where she has taught since 1999 and served as Chair of the Fine Arts Department 2008-2011.
+Dr. Petersen is Professor of Music at Carroll College in Helena, Montana, where she has taught since 1999.
 She has also taught at St. Olaf College, the University of Minnesota, and St. Cloud State University, and she has held church music positions in the Twin Cities and Colorado Springs.
-She has over thirty years of experience teaching and performing and frequently serves as an adjudicator at music festivals.
-She has remained active as a pianist and organist, and has sung in school, church, and community choral groups for many years.
-In Winter 2011 she performed as pianist on a recital featuring Schubert's Winterreise, given at MSU-Bozeman and at Helena's Myrna Loy Center.
+She has over thirty-five years of experience teaching and performing and frequently serves as an adjudicator at music festivals.

 Petersen earned a Ph.D. in Music Theory and Composition from the University of Minnesota, a Master of Church Music degree from Concordia College-River Forest, and a B.S. in Elementary Education from Dr. Martin Luther College.
 Her composition teachers have included Dominick Argento, Paul Fetler, Richard Hillert, Carl Schalk and Greg Yasinitsky.